 A Tableau Server administrator can connect a Slack workspace to one Tableau Server site.
 Connecting your Tableau site to a Slack workspace consists of three tasks:

-- Slack workspace administrator: Create a private Slack application on the Slack API platform
+- Slack workspace administrator: Create a private Slack application on the Slack API platform.

+Each Tableau site can connect to one Slack workspace per Tableau site.
 For information about creating Slack apps, see Slack's Best practices and guidelines for Slack platform(Link opens in a new window).

 Step 1: Create a Tableau Slack app